 Vista Class ships are some of the most luxurious at sea.
 Each Vista Class Ship is a 5 star ship and you’ll immediately notice from the moment you step onboard that you are in for a fun and magical experience.

 The Vista Class of ships is made up of five ships from Holland America Line and MS Arcadia which sails for P&O Cruises.
-The Holland America Line ships of the Vista Class are the MS Zuiderdam, MS Oosterdam, MS Westerdam, MS Noordam and the MS Eurodam – although the latter is considered to be an enhanced Vista Class ship (sometimes referred to a Signature Class ship).
+The Holland America Line ships of the Vista Class are the MS Zuiderdam, MS Oosterdam, MS Westerdam, MS Noordam and the MS Eurodam – although the latter is considered to be an enhanced Vista Class ship (sometimes referred to as a Signature Class ship).

-The ships were all entered into service between 2002 and 2007, offering mid-sized cruising with comprehensive services and facilities – designed for cruise passengers who enjoy the features of larger ships as well as the intimacy of smaller vessels.
+The ships all entered into service between 2002 and 2007, offering mid-sized cruising with comprehensive services and facilities – designed for cruise passengers who enjoy the features of larger ships as well as the intimacy of smaller vessels.

 All Vista Class ships have been designed to ensure that a high percentage of staterooms benefit from oceans views and more than two thirds are served by private verandas.
 This move ensures that guests can fully enjoy the peaceful beauty of traversing the open ocean and having full days at sea.

 The four ships of the traditional Vista Class are named for the points of a compass in the Dutch language – Noor (north), Zuider (south), Ooster (East), and Wester (west).
 The cruise line has previously operated other ships with the prefix Zuider and Wester.

 Holland America Line first prompted the design of the Vista Class using Panamax guidelines which allow the ships to pass through the Panama Canal.